• Vincent Namatjira, King Dingo (with skull), 2024 Acrylic on Linen 167 x 198 cm

 Vincent Namatjira OAM

-Born in Alice Springs, Northern Territory and now based in Indulkana on Anangu Pitjantjatjara Yankunytjatjara (APY) Lands, South Australia, Namatjira is an acute observer of national and international politics, painting wry portraits of well-known figures such as US presidents, Australian prime ministers, and the British monarchy.
-Often inserting himself or portraits of people in his community into these compositions, Namatjira fuses deeply personal histories and incisively political critique.
+Born in Alice Springs, Northern Territory, and now based in Indulkana on Anangu Pitjantjatjara Yankunytjatjara (APY) Lands in South Australia, Namatjira is an acute observer of national and international politics, painting wry portraits of well-known figures including U.S. Presidents, Australian Prime Ministers, and members of the British monarchy.
+Often inserting portrayals of himself or people in his community into these compositions, Namatjira fuses deeply personal histories with incisively political critique.
 His work is bold, humorous, and conceptually rich in its examination of the connections between leadership, wealth, power and influence.